OmerMO24/KaleidescopeTut/README.md

+OK JUST COMPILE WITH RDYNAMIC TO MAKE SYMBOLS AVAILABLE FOR DYNAMIC LINKING

 Hello Everyone who may or may not see this I am not sure if I am going to make this repo public or not.

 This is a little project called kaleidescope that implements a simple language called, as you guessed it, Kaledeiscope.